 "99.8% of poor murderers have avoided execution.

-It is, solely, dependent upon the definitions of "wealthy" and "poor", as to whether wealthy murderers are any more or less likely to be executed, based upon the very small number and percentage of capital murders that are committed by the wealthy, as compared to the vast majority committed by the poor.
+It is, solely, dependent upon ones definitions of "wealthy" and "poor", as to whether wealthy murderers are any more or less likely than 0.2% to be executed, based upon the vast minority of capital murders committed by the rich, as compared to the vast majority committed by the poor.

 WOMEN & THE DEATH PENALTY: